She’s 80, a former Playboy bunny, and still rocking fashion! Meet Dorrie Jacobson the blogger behind Senior Style Bible.

 Deb: One of the goals of your blog is to help women adopt a “more youthful outlook on life”.
 How can we do this without looking like we are trying too hard?

 Dorrie: The first thing to do is to throw away the “rule book.”
-Times have changed, and fashion is no longer dictated by a strict list of do’s and don’ts like it used to be.
-Which is good news, because it allows us more freedom to decide what works for us and what doesn’t.
-Of course that means recognizing that certain trends should remain in the domain of the young.
-Micro mini skirts, slogan t-shirt, ripped jeans, baseball hats, these are youth-oriented styles that don’t work well on the mature woman who should be looking to embrace fashion in a slightly more sophisticated way.
+Times have changed, and fashion is no longer dictated by a strict list of dos and don’ts like it used to be.
+This is good news because it allows us more freedom to decide what works for us and what doesn’t.
+Of course, that means recognizing that certain trends should remain in the domain of the young.
+Micro mini skirts, slogan t-shirts, ripped jeans, and baseball hats, are youth-oriented styles that don’t work well on the mature woman who should be looking to embrace fashion in a slightly more sophisticated way.

 I think modern style for the mature woman should be about self-expression and determining what clothing is going to be the most flattering.
 It’s important for women to find designs that they love, but that also accentuate their best features and make them feel pretty.
 I believe that when you feel good about yourself, you project that to the world.
 So much of being stylish is ATTITUDE.

 Deb: How would you describe your personal style?
 Have you always dressed this way or have you grown into a signature look?
 What do you think has shaped your look?

 Dorrie: I have always loved dramatic clothes that turn heads.
 As I matured, I added something that I like to call the “WOW” factor.
 It’s a statement piece that I incorporate into every outfit that makes it something special.
 It can be a hat, unusual jewelry, a great shoe, or an unexpected splash of color that gives a basic look a bit of pizzazz.